 How to choose a cell phone provider?

-Unless you plan to move into the depths of a primeval forest, you shouldn’t have any problems with reception and service.
+Unless you plan to move into the depths of a forest, you shouldn’t have any problems with reception and service.
 A slight difference might occur between the three providers in the most remote rural locations, mainly in data speed.
 (The providers will let you know, no worries.)

 Large selection of prepaid calling cards

 Rechargeable SIMs do not differ from each other very much.
 Their prices are equally low (less than 10 euros to buy a card) and most of them include free calling time, messages and at least few hundred megabytes of data.

 You can buy a prepaid calling card from a Telia, Elisa or a Tele2 store or from supermarkets, R-kiosks, gas stations and post offices.

 Connecting your home with TV, internet or landline solutions

 Check out their websites and see what TV and Internet plans are available for your address.
 (Landline deals are the same for all locations.)

 You might need an Estonian friend to help you with this because most of these pages are in Estonian and Russian.
 If you need to speak to someone in English, just drop into a Starman, STV or Telia store.